Preparation of Manuscript

 Abstract

-All manuscripts should not exceed 150-250 words and should describe the scope, hypothesis or rationale for the work and the main findings.
+The abstract should also describe the scope, hypothesis or rationale for the work and the main findings.
 Complete sentences, active verbs, and the abstract should be written in the past tense.
-Standard nomenclature should be used and abbreviations should be avoided.
+Standard nomenclature should be used, and abbreviations should be avoided.
 No literature should be cited.

 Keywords